 *PLEASE NOTE: USGA RULE BOOKS, WHEN AVAILABLE, WILL BE OFFERED AT THE REGISTRATION TABLE AT NO CHARGE.

-All Red Hills and Pink Links Tour Play is governed by the USGA Rules of Golf and its Decisions and, where applicable, by the following Local Rules, Conditions, and Definitions, subject to changes or amendments by the Red Hills Junior Golf Rules Committee.
+All play is governed by the USGA Rules of Golf and its Decisions and, where applicable, by the following Local Rules, Conditions, and Definitions, subject to changes or amendments by the Red Hills and Pink Links Junior Golf Rules Committee.

 Golf is played, for the most part, without the supervision of a referee or umpire.
 The game relies on the integrity of the individual to show consideration for other players and to abide by the Rules.
 All players should conduct themselves in a disciplined manner, demonstrating courtesy and sportsmanship at all times, irrespective of how competitive they may be.
 This is the spirit of the game of golf.

 If a player is unsure about a ruling or how to proceed when a rules question arises, the player should consult with a tour official as soon as possible or refer to the most current USGA Rules of Golf and its Decisions.

 Time of Starting/Late to Tee

 (9 Hole Players and Girls Ruby): If a player arrives at the tee, ready to play, within five minutes of his starting time, the penalty for failure to start on time is two strokes at the first hole.
 If a player arrives at the tee more than five minutes after the starting time the player will receive a score of double-par on that hole and any future holes missed.
 Players may not join a group during play of a hole; they must join them on the next tee.
 (Boys 12-18 and Girls Diamond): Players arriving late to the tee will be disqualified.

 |USGA Rule 5.3a|